 Of course, if I wanted to partake of them, they had to undergo a severe makeover.
 Well, you know the drill by now…replace the flour with almond flour, replace the sugar with alternative sweeteners.
 Besides that, I tried to find a way to make them dense and rich and moist, the way a good blondie should be.
 I actually referenced my Walnut Blondies with Dark Chocolate Chunks, because those had turned out so well.

 The Results: I didn’t manage to quite pull off the right texture this time round.
 These had great flavour and really did taste like snickerdoodles, but they were cakier than I intended.
 Getting that dense, gooey consistenty of traditional brownies and blondies is really tough when you aren’t using flour and sugar.
 No matter, we all loved them and we topped them with some low carb vanilla ice cream as a special treat over the Memorial Day weekend.

-- 1 1/2 tbsp granulate erythritol I used Swerve
+- 1 1/2 tbsp Swerve Sweetener or other granulate erythritol

 - 1 tsp cinnamon